Urfa: Bedesten

 One of the most important markets in the Kapalı Çarşı is the bedesten, which is located just south of the Gümrük Hanı.
 Originally built in 1562, it is mentioned as "bezzazistan" in the waqf of Rızvan Ahmet Paşa in 1740.
 It was restored in 1998 by the Şanlıurfa Culture, Art, and Research Foundation (ŞURKAV).
 It has gates to 4 surrounding bazaars.

 Tabakhane Cami

-The Tabakhane Cami, or "dyehouse mosque", dates from the 1700s or early 1800s.
+The Tabakhane Cami, or "dye-house mosque", dates from the 1700s or early 1800s.
 Its minaret, however, may be older – perhaps from the 15th or 16th centuries.
 The mosque's main prayer hall goes east-west, with a groin-vaulted portico on the north side.
 A rectangular courtyard surrounded by a high wall extends to the north.
 The main entrance to the whole complex is at the north end of the courtyard's west side, where there is a high and deep porch covered by a high semi-dome.
 The minaret is located at the east end of the portico; the şerefe at the top features carved designs interspersed with turquoise tiles.